Photo of me with my daughter Chelle and her cat Salem. Chelle took this with her phone on a timer.

 Tip for You!

 Everyone will be enriched by doing the same thing I do.
 Take the time to listen to a person.
 Listening is active.
 You will need to ask questions.
-You don’t have a list of questions as much as through truly listening to a person, you will need to ask qualifying questions.
+You don’t have a list of questions as much as genuinely listening to a person; you will need to ask qualifying questions.

-When you think you got that person’s story, just like a journalist will do, verify that story.
-Just tell the person their story as you understand it and asked if you missed anything.
+Verify that story when you think you got that person’s story, just like a journalist will do.
+Tell the person their story as you understand it and ask if you missed anything.

-It is when you listen that you will awaken your own story and learn to connect in new ways to people.
+When you listen, you will awaken your own story and learn to connect in new ways with people.